 Do not use leaded gasoline.
 Using leaded gasoline will damage the three way catalyst.
+Do not use E-85 fuel (85% fuel ethanol, 15% unleaded gasoline) unless the vehicle is specifically designed for E-85 fuel (i.e. Flexible Fuel Vehicle - FFV models).
 Using a fuel other than that specified could adversely affect the emission control devices and systems, and could also affect the warranty coverage validity.

-Precautions for Multiport Fuel Injection System or Engine Control System
+Precautions for Multiport Fuel Injection System or Engine Control System NAS00064

-Before connecting or disconnecting any harness connector for the multiport fuel injection system or ECM: Turn ignition switch to "OFF" position.
+- Before connecting or disconnecting any harness connector for the multiport fuel injection system or ECM: Turn ignition switch to "OFF" position.
 Disconnect negative battery terminal.
-Otherwise, there may be damage to ECM.

-- Before disconnecting pressurized fuel line from fuel pump to injectors, be sure to release fuel pressure. - Be careful not to jar components such as ECM and mass air flow sensor.
+Otherwise, there may be damage to ECM. - Before disconnecting pressurized fuel line from fuel pump to injectors, be sure to release fuel pressure. - Be careful not to jar components such as ECM and mass air flow sensor.